EDWARD, DUKE OF KENT

-Edward Augustus was born at Buckingham House on 2 November 1767 and was the fourth son and fifth child of George III of the United Kingdom and Charlotte of Mecklenburg-Strelitz.
+Edward Augustus was born at Buckingham House on 2 November 1767 and was the fourth son and fifth child of George III and Charlotte of Mecklenburg-Strelitz.
 Edward was fourth in the line of succession from birth and he was named after his paternal uncle, Edward, Duke of York and Albany, who had died several weeks earlier and was buried the day before his birth.

 The young prince was sent to Lüneburg and Hanover to begin his military training in 1785, and then was sent to Geneva in 1788.
 While in Geneva, Edward had two mistresses, Adelaide Dubus and Anne Moré.
 Adelaide died on 15 December 1789 giving birth to their daughter, Adelaide Victoire Auguste, who was taken in by Adelaide’s sister, Victoire, however the child died in 1790.
 Anne Moré gave birth to a son, Edward, in 1789, who was raised in Geneva as the son of Thimothée Schencker.
 Edward Schencker was appointed as a clerk in the Foreign Office in 1809 but he returned to Geneva when his half-sister, Queen Victoria, ascended the throne.

 After Edward was posted to Gibraltar, he met Julie, Madame de Saint-Laurent, who became his long-term mistress.
 When George III learned of the affair, he sent his son to Quebec where he became the first member of the royal family to tour Upper Canada.
 George III’s plan to separate Edward from Julie backfired though as he took her with him, introducing her as the widowed Madame de Saint-Laurent.
 Many Canadians claim to be descended from Edward and Julie, however recent research from Mollie Gillen, an Australian historian who was granted access to the Royal Archive at Windsor Castle, proves there were no children born to the couple.